awead/solr_ead/README.md

 ### Usage with Blacklight

 This code originated in a Blacklight application and some of its default solr fields reflect a Blacklight-style solr implementation.
 For example, certain facet fields such as subject_topic_facet and title_display will appear in your solr index by default.
 If you are trying out the gem within a default Blacklight installation, you should be able to index your ead without any modifications.
 However, the only fields that will appear in your search results will be format and title.
 In order to make this into working solution, you'll need to modify both the definitions of documents and components within SolrEad and configure Blacklight's own display and facet fields accordingly.

+## Applications

+SolrEad is intended to work at the indexing layer of an application, but it can also work at the display/presentation layer as well.
+You can use the solr fields defined in your OM terminology for display; however, formatting information such as italics and boldface is not preserved from the original EAD xml.

+For those that need to preserve the formatting of their finding aids, you can use XSLT to process your EAD for display in your application and use SolrEad to index your finding aids for searching.

+When creating display pages of your finding aids, you can either use "ready-made" html pages created using XSLT, or create the html when the page is requested.
+If you opt for the latter, you can store the ead xml in a solr field.
+To do this, add a new solr field under the to_solr method of your OM terminology for the ead document:

+    solr_doc.merge!({"xml_display" => self.to_xml})

+This will create the solr field "xml_display" containing the complete ead xml.
+Then you will be able to apply any xslt processing you wish.
+Other solutions are possible using xml from the document as well as the component, depending on the needs of your application.

 ## Customization